Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 ## Commit \#132 01/29/2023

--   Release freeze on which linraries are being used.
+-   Release freeze on which libraries are being used.
 The freeze happened when hardware started shipping on 7/12/2021.
 At that time we were using the TeensyDuino library V1.53, and the SdFat library was separate from TeensyDuino.
 We were using version #2.0.2-beta.3 .
-With this commit the Current Teensy duino V1.57 is being used.
+With this commit the Current TeensyDuino V1.57 is being used.
 The most significant change is that SdFat is now part of this library, and both libraries have had 15 months of updates.
 The impact to this EBTKS firmware are listed below, and after a bit of a rough start at the development desk, the required changes are not too significant.
 -   There has been a known issue with the Mass Storage ROM COPY command when copying a complete disk image from one disk to another, including from an external physical disk to an emulated disk.
 All files are not copied.
 For example:

     COPY ":D300" TO ":D302"

     This problem does not seem to be repeatable now.
 While it is nice for bugs to go away, some more research is need to try and confirm that this "fix" is due to the new external libraries.

+    Update: The bug seems to be related to how much use of the SD card has occured, impacting the response time to SD operations, and leading to timeouts.
+It appears that the integrated SDFat library (including updates to that library) have been fixed within TeensyDuino V1.57.
+100's of megabytes of data transfers have occured in tests without a failure.

 -   Replaced all usage of "File" as a type with "FsFile" as part of update to TeensyDuino 1.57
 -   Change references to available32() to available64()
 -   Caught a bug in EBTKS_SD.cpp at line 857 and 957, READ_ONLY  should be  O_RDONLY.
 -   In printDirectory() the openNextFile() return value is an FsFile rather than File, and FsFile does not have a file.name() function (that returns a pointer to the file name).
     The new way to do it requires a local buffer (tempname[260]) and the file name is retrieved  with entry.getName(tempname, 258);

     Hmmm: this function is recursive, and it does not appear to be called by anything.
 Disabled it with "#if 0 " and also in EBTKS_Function_Declarations.h and the project still links without errors.

+## Commit \#133 12/31/2023

+Changes:

+-   This is the first commit with everything updated to current versions.
+Was being held back by PMF's fixation on tool chain of July 2021 and Windows 7 Pro.
+    -   TeensyDuino library V1.58
+        -  Was at 1.57
+    -   Arduino JSON V6.21.4
+        -  Was at V6.16.1
+    -   SdFat V2.1.2 , integrated into TeensyDuino V1.58
+        -  Was an external library fetched from Github, Vintage July 2021
+    -   GCC V11.3.1
+        -  Was at 5.4.1
+    -   PlatformIO Core 6.1.11 , Home 3.4.4
+        -  Was at Core 6.1.11 , Home 3.4.4 (maybe incorrect)
+    -   Python V3.12.1
+        -  Was at V3.8.10
+    -   Visual Studio Code V1.85.1
+        -  Was at V1.60.2
+    -   Windows 11 Pro 23H2
+        -  Was at Windows 7 Pro SP1

+-   Three functions in Teensyduino still need to be updated due to issues discovered in 2020 and 2021 that we have been unable to convince the maintainers are an issue. **Before** and **After** versions are now available in a new directory named **Library_Patches**

+    The recomendation is to match the before versions of the functions with the copy in TeensyDuino V1.58.
+They should be identical.
+Then rename the ones in the TeensyDuino Library by appending **_OLD** to file name extension.
+    Then copy the replacement from the after directory to the appropriate place.

+    In C:\Users\YOURNAME\.platformio\packages\framework-arduinoteensy\cores\teensy4 you will find

+    -   HardwareSerial.cpp
+    -   usb.c

+    In C:\Users\YOURNAME\.platformio\packages\framework-arduinoteensy\libraries\USBHost_t36 you will find

+    -   ehci.cpp

+-   There may be some problems with this commit, as the change of computers, operating systems, and every piece of software, has led me to lose the magic incantation that includes the built .hex file from the .pio directory build tree, but not all the rest of .pio .
+Looks like there is a .gitignore that performs this task.

+-   The new GCC is catching some issues in prior code.
+This commit cleans these issues up

+-   Prior version required edits to the Linker script, to add info of the PSRAM size.
+TeensyDuino 1.58 has equivalent code so we have switched to that.
+One less file to change

+-   Some things that were returned as sting pointers in the earlier JSON library, are now returned as an object.

+-   Creating new floppy media (virtual) now works more reliably, using MOUNT and INITIALIZE.
+The underlying AMIGO FORMAT now does not fail with a MEDIA error.
+Unexplained is how it ever worked prior to the corrections in this commit.
+The equivalent support for creating new 5MB Winchester disk images has not yet had an equivalent fix.
+For now, new 5MB disks can be created offline using PC copy and rename command of the reference image.
+Code is in HpibDisk.h